-Quake II includes the following styles of gameplay.
+Quake II has the following styles of play.

 - In a first person style game the main viewpoint is from the player looking forward.
 This can be either a first person shooter or a first person driving game.